briandamaged/mongoose-plugin-plugin/README.md

 CoffeeSchema.plugin(mpp);
 ```

-## ...Why? ##
+## ...why? ##

 Here's a more realistic example.
-In this case, we want to change the way our plugins are configured depending upon whether or not we are in the development environment:
+In this case, we want to change the way our plugins are configured depending upon whether or not we are in debug mode:

 ```javascript